Canada Food & Drinks

 Due to the country’s diverse cultural influences, including English, French, Indigenous, and waves of immigration from across the globe, Canadian cuisine is difficult to define.
 Canadians enjoy a variety of flavours with international origins, but there are still some food staples that can be considered distinctly Canadian.

 The country’s vast landscapes allow for bountiful farming opportunities, bringing forth a high quality of fresh produce and flavourful wines from the Okanagan Valley to Niagara.
 Along the west coast, seafood such as Pacific salmon, both fresh and smoked, is the name of the game.
 On the east coast, lobster joins the mix, accumulating in buttery Nova Scotian lobster rolls.
-In Canada’s interior, beef has been a long time favourite in Alberta, and the prairies bring forth bundles of wheat to made into breads.
+In Canada’s interior, beef has been a long-time favourite in Alberta, and the prairies bring forth bundles of wheat to be made into bread.
 Quebec has its signature French-Canadian style, which constitutes the majority of Canada’s most recognizable dishes.

 Popular dishes (i.e. poutine, maple syrup, include 2-3 more)

 Poutine: A favourite across Quebec, poutine is Canada’s signature dish.
 This French-Canadian creation consists of a plate of fries topped with gravy and cheese curds which “squeak” when eaten.

 Maple syrup: This sweet syrup is harvested from the sap of maple trees, which can be found most notably across Ontario and Quebec.
 Experience it for yourself at a sugar shack, where you can learn how maple syrup goes from tree to table.